onap/oom/docs/oom_setup_paas.rst

 Installation steps
 ------------------

-The recommended version of Cert-Manager for Kubernetes 1.19 is v1.5.4.
 Cert-Manager is deployed using regular YAML manifests which include all the needed resources (the CustomResourceDefinitions, cert-manager, namespace, and the webhook component).